mikependon/RepoDB/RepoDb.Docs/atomic-batch-bulk.md

 }
 ```

-The execution is wrapped within the Transaction to make it more ACID.
+By default, the execution is wrapped within the Transaction to make it more ACID.
 The operations of like [InsertAll](https://repodb.net/operation/insertall), [UpdateAll](https://repodb.net/operation/updateall) and [MergeAll](https://repodb.net/operation/mergeall) are all packed-executions.

 ## Bulk Operations